nodejs/node/doc/api/cli.md

 > Stability: 1.0 - Early development

-Regenerates the snapshot file used by the test runner for [snapshot testing][].
+Regenerates the snapshot files used by the test runner for [snapshot testing][].
 Node.js must be started with the `--experimental-test-snapshots` flag in order to use this functionality.